sygmaprotocol/sygma-sdk/examples/substrate-to-evm-fungible-transfer/README.md

 - A Substrate development wallet funded with `PHA` tokens; **you may wish** to run the [EVM-to-Substrate example](../evm-to-substrate-fungible-transfer/) first to preload `PHA` tokens into a Substrate wallet
 - The 12-word mnemonic for your Substrate development wallet
 - An Ethereum wallet to receive tokens into (the example presets an existing wallet address already)
+- A Substrate provider (in case the hardcoded WSS within the script does not work)

 ## Getting started